FairwindsOps/goldilocks/docs/installation.md

 ### GKE Notes

-Google has provided the vertical pod autoscaler as a beta feature in GKE.
-You can see the docs [here](https://cloud.google.com/kubernetes-engine/docs/how-to/vertical-pod-autoscaling), or just enable it like so:
+[VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler) is enabled by default in Autopilot clusters, but you must [manually enable it in Standard clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/vertical-pod-autoscaling).
+You can enable it like so:

 ```
 gcloud container clusters update [CLUSTER-NAME] --enable-vertical-pod-autoscaling {--region [REGION-NAME] | --zone [ZONE-NAME]}